Avelous/avelous/README.md

 <h3 align="center">
-I am a keen Smart Contract and Frontend Software Engineer, Leveraging my prowess in building the future of tech and finance
+I am a keen Web3 Software Engineer, Leveraging my prowess in building the future of tech and finance

 </h3>